-Cycle Breaks provide fully supported and self-guided cycling tours in Italy and Western Europe, ranging from 5 to 7 nights.
-We offer a great variety of inspiring holiday destinations and our Italian cycling tours include opportunities to island-hop around Venice or bike about to the backdrop of the Dolomites and explore the stunning scenery of the South Tyrol, taking in magnificent Lake Garda vistas on route to the romance of Verona.
+Cycle Breaks provide fully supported and self-guided cycling holidays in Italy and Western Europe, ranging from 5 to 7 nights.
+We offer a great variety of inspiring holiday destinations and our cycling tours in Italy include opportunities to island-hop around Venice or bike about to the backdrop of the Dolomites and explore the stunning scenery of the South Tyrol, taking in magnificent Lake Garda vistas on route to the romance of Verona.

 We choose our accommodation ourselves from a cyclist’s perspective and take pride in delivering a high level of personal service.
 Our well-researched routes include plenty of places to get a real taste of local flavours.

-Cycling Tours Italy - click here to browse our Italian cycling holidays.
+Cycling Tours Italy – click here to browse our cycling holidays in Italy.

 Cycling Tours Bolzano Verona – click here to see our Bolzano to Verona cycling holidays.